opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: will moving to libgit2 save us time in future?

-A: libgit2 is written in C.
+A: libgit2 is written in C. So changes to it must be made in C too.

+This would already turn Inlang into a multi language company that would require someone to know C to implement the features Git SDK needs.

+There are also questions about libgit2 vastness of features.
+For example:

+sparse checkout is still [open issue](https://github.com/libgit2/libgit2/issues/2263)

 #### Q: Is web worker needed or we should just use WASM for Git operations?